 The other integral representation of the twist was obtained by Heim in \cite{heim} in his effort to answer a question posed by Garrett on the possibility of extending the doubling method to more copies of the group (here the symplectic).
-Indeed, Heim managed to show that the twisted spinor $L-$function can be obtained by integrating the restriction of a Siegel type Eisenstein series of degree $5$ to $\mathbb{H}_2 \times \mathbb{H}_2 \times \mathbb{H}_1$ against the (degree two) cusp form $G$, another degree two cusp form $F$ in the Maass space and an elliptic cusp form $h$, all being Hecke eigenforms for their corresponding Hecke algberas.
-This integral expression was later exploited systematically by Böcherer and Heim in \cite{bocherer_heim}, in order to establish various algebraicity properties and lift various restrictions on the weights of the Siegel and elliptic modular forms by the use of differential operators.
+Indeed, Heim managed to show that the twisted spinor $L$-function can be obtained by integrating the restriction of a Siegel type Eisenstein series of degree $5$ to $\mathbb{H}_2 \times \mathbb{H}_2 \times \mathbb{H}_1$ against the (degree two) cusp form $G$, another degree two cusp form $F$ in the Maass space and an elliptic cusp form $h$, all being Hecke eigenforms for their corresponding Hecke algebras.
+His method was based on the factorisation of the polynomials defining the $p$-factors of the relevant $L$-functions in some parabolic Hecke rings.
+This integral expression was later exploited systematically by Böcherer and Heim in \cite{bocherer_heim_2}, in order to establish various algebraicity properties and lift various restrictions on the weights of the Siegel and elliptic modular forms by the use of differential operators.

-Shortly after the work of Andrianov on the spinor $L-$function in \cite{andrianov2}, Gritsenko, in a series of papers, extended Andrianov's approach of the use of parabolic Hecke algebras to the study of a degree 6 $L-$function attached to a cuspidal Hermitian eigenform of degree two, where the underlying imaginary quadratic field is taken to be the field of Gaussian numbers $K:=\mathbb{Q}(i)$.
-Indeed in \cite{gritsenko_zeta}, Gritsenko first defined such an $L-$function and in the later work of \cite{gritsenko}, he obtained the analogue construction of Kohnen and Skoruppa but with a quite different approach.
+Shortly after the work of Andrianov on the spinor $L$-function in \cite{andrianov2}, Gritsenko, in a series of papers, extended Andrianov's approach of the use of parabolic Hecke algebras to the study of a degree 6 $L$-function attached to a cuspidal Hermitian eigenform of degree two, where the underlying imaginary quadratic field is taken to be the field of Gaussian numbers $K:=\mathbb{Q}(i)$.
+Indeed in \cite{gritsenko_zeta}, Gritsenko first defined such an $L$-function and in the later work of \cite{gritsenko}, he obtained the analogue construction of Kohnen and Skoruppa using the factorization approach.
 Both integral representations allowed him to obtain a functional equation and study the analytic properties.
-However, as in the case of the symplectic group, neither of the above integral representations could be used to to derive algebraicity properties, due to the Eisenstein series involved (only of real analytic nature).
+However, as in the case of the symplectic group, neither of the above integral representations could be used to derive algebraicity properties, due to the Eisenstein series involved (only of real analytic nature).